pglushkov/GettingCleaningData_CourseProject/README.md

 As the task demanded, codebook with description of generated data is placed in separate file 'Codebook.md' that can be found right next to this README.

-## Final words
+## Final words ;-(

-I'd like to thank my parents, friends and co-workers for their persistent patiens and trust in me while I've been struggling through the task dayly and nightly.
+I'd like to thank my parents, friends and co-workers for their persistent patiens and trust in me while I've been struggling through the task dayly and nightly over the years that passed away.
 I bring my sincere apoligies for any typos and grammatic mistakes that take place in provided .md files.
+No accelerometers or gyroscopes were harmed while writing this README.
+Aya Cthulhu!